davisdoan/davisdoan.github.io/index.md

 `Aug 2016-Current`
 __Ingenu - Performance Engineer Intern__

+{:.fun}
-*Met with product developers to document and understand the product performance expectations
+* Met with product developers to document and understand the product performance expectations

-*Analyze system resource metrics and logs to identify bottlenecks
+* Analyze system resource metrics and logs to identify bottlenecks

-*Coordinate with software teams to develop and implement performance test plan
+* Coordinate with software teams to develop and implement performance test plan

-*Created bash scripts to collect service logs across multiple virtual machines and initialize database environments
+* Created bash scripts to collect service logs across multiple virtual machines and initialize database environments

-*Deploy and configure proprietary software across multiple virtual machines
+* Deploy and configure proprietary software across multiple virtual machines

  `May 2016-Aug 2016`
 __Ingenu - Software Release Intern__

+{:.fun}
-*Coordinate the deploy and build process for software releases by using source management tools to compile, package and deploy application components
+* Coordinate the deploy and build process for software releases by using source management tools to compile, package and deploy application components

-*Create change requests and perform validations on software deployments
+* Create change requests and perform validations on software deployments

-*Examine and execute application specific deployment processes
+* Examine and execute application specific deployment processes

-*Resolved build and release dependencies in collaboration with other departments
+* Resolved build and release dependencies in collaboration with other departments

 ## Hobbies